iffycodes/Genesis/README.md

 - Rename MISO nets on Ethernet page so global MISO net can go to buffer
 - Remove second LDO.
 Power Neopixel from main regulator.
 - Start adding heirarchical labels.
 Add notes to check sub-feather jumpers.
+- Remove feather headers and ESP model from ETH and RTC pages.